Arsenal 2-0 Paris Saint-Germain: Kai Havertz and Bukayo Saka score as Gunners claim Champions League win

 Luis Enrique's new-look side, shorn of the departed Kylian Mbappe and with an average age of 23, created openings too, with Nuno Mendes clipping the post from distance in the first half and Joao Neves later striking the bar from a corner.

-But Arsenal withstood their pressure in the second period, during which Mikel Arteta handed a debut to fit-again summer signing Mikel Merino from the bench, the only concern being the half-time withdrawal of Jurrien Timber for Jakub Kiwior.
+But Arsenal withstood their pressure in the second period, during which Mikel Arteta handed a debut to fit-again summer signing Mikel Merino from the bench, the only concern being the half-time withdrawal of Jurrien Timber, with Arteta later saying the defender "felt something muscular", adding: "I didn't want to take any risks."

 Following a goalless draw away to Atalanta in their opening Champions League game, the win takes Arsenal up into the top eight spots in the league phase table, with PSG slipping to 18th.